 Foundations of Our Work

-Biometrics, the science of analyzing human physical and behavioral characteristics, is an established field of study that has seen renewed interest as researchers in government and industry have realized its potential in a wide range of scenarios, including security, surveillance, counter-terrorism, and identification.
+Biometrics, the science of analyzing human physical and behavioral characteristics, is an established field of study that has seen renewed interest as researchers in government and industry have realized its potential in a wide range of scenarios including security, surveillance, counter-terrorism, and identification.
 Incorporating biometrics collection into these scenarios could help defenders detect fake faces (photographs or masks) used by intruders to gain access to secure areas, identify symptoms of PTSD in returning soldiers, and detect unusual physical changes at security checkpoints--and these are just a few examples.

-Our work was inspired by research developed at the Massachusetts Institute of Technology's Computer Science and Artificial Intelligence Laboratory (CSAIL) that uses signal processing to magnify color and movement frequencies in video that are invisible to the human eye (this research is highlighted in a New York Times video).
-The method, called Eulerian Video Magnification, takes a standard video sequence as input and applies spatial decomposition, followed by temporal filtering to the frames.
-The resulting signal is then amplified to reveal hidden information.
-For example, heart rate becomes visible to the naked eye in a processed video as the subject's face flushes noticeably with each heartbeat.
+Our work is inspired by research developed at the Massachusetts Institute of Technology's Computer Science and Artificial Intelligence Laboratory (CSAIL) that uses signal processing to magnify color and movement frequencies in video that are invisible to the human eye (this research is highlighted in a New York Times video).
+The method, Eulerian Video Magnification, takes a standard video sequence as input and applies spatial decomposition, followed by temporal filtering to the frames.
+The resulting signal is then amplified to reveal hidden information--for example, heart rate becomes visible to the naked eye in a processed video as the subject's face flushes noticeably with each heartbeat.

 Our research combines facial landmarking with spatial decomposition and temporal filtering to enable heart-rate extraction from video captured in real-time settings on subjects in motion.
 For example,

 - We are applying video biometrics using "facial landmarking", which localizes and tracks 68 facial landmarks from frame-to-frame.
 This approach includes cropping to regions of interest, including the cheeks and forehead, areas where blood vessels are located and the pulse is magnified.